fbohz/coingecko/README.md

 ## Code of Conduct

-Everyone interacting in the Coingecko::Cli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'courageoustuple'/coingecko/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Coingecko project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'courageoustuple'/coingecko/blob/master/CODE_OF_CONDUCT.md).